 4. It's a by-word for socialism according to socialism's greatest thinkers.

-5. It's a sham, people can affect no influence on the running of this 'system' whatsoever.
+5. It's a sham, people can effect no influence on the running of this 'system' whatsoever.

-It appears Plato in his 'Republic', has unwittingly shown the would be tyrant the process whereby they may ascertain political supremacy.
+It seems Plato in his 'Republic', has unwittingly shown the would be tyrant the process whereby they may ascertain political supremacy.
 No wonder it holds Biblical status in elitist circles.
 My own personal opinion is that the modern exponents of the Mysteries are NOT true to it's original practitioners, such as Plato, Plotinus etc. I do not think for one minute that any pupil of Socrates would endorse seeing their teachers method of deconstructive argument used in such a manner as it's practiced in courtrooms & state chambers around the globe today.
 Socrates was merely allowing whoever it was he was speaking to, to prove to themselves how little they actually knew about the subject under discussion, thus he was attempting to raise the intellect of whoever it was he was talking to as opposed to stunt it.
 Moreover, can it be coincidence that the two political parties in America are named after the system that spawned the Athenian, Macedonian then Roman Empires (Democracy) & the ideal utopian state of Plato the philosopher (Republic)?

 Careful choosing on election day.